Novartis/torchsurv/README.md

 If you find this repository useful, please consider giving a star! ⭐

-This project was developped by Novartis and the FDA as part of the research collaboration agreement on radiogenomics.
+This package was developed by Novartis and the FDA as part of a research collaboration agreement on radiogenomics.

 ## TL;DR